Welcome to the Cotymog Shed Blog

 Kit is the author of several books on Maths in everyday life.
 Available in bookshops and online, you’ll find his writing full of amazing info about ourselves, our bodies, and our lives.

 Do check him out.
 Kit’s is a voice of reason in our mad wilderness…you can find his input on all social media, and especially on Substack.
 Hands up how many of you also read Substack?
 As well as Kit Yates, ex New York Times journalist, Anand Giridhiradas speaks Truth to US.
-You’ll find many other worthwhile contributors there too, as well as writers like Elif Shafak.
+You’ll find many other worthwhile contributors there too, as well as wonderful writers like Elif Shafak.

 While we’re on the topic of books, I’ve just read Susie Dent’s GUILTY BY DEFINITION.
 If you love the history and beauty of words, you’ll surely enjoy this intricate piece of detective fiction, set in Oxford.